-Domestic violence is a serious issue in the United States and can leave victims with enduring emotional, psychological and physical scars.
+Domestic violence is a serious crime that can leave victims with enduring emotional, psychological and physical scars.
 Victims of domestic violence can be, but do not have to be related to their abusers.
 In Florida, domestic violence can be committed against spouses, ex-spouses, blood relatives, roommates, children, or any other individuals living under the same roof.

 In Florida, there are several different common domestic violence charges.
 A simple misdemeanor domestic violence battery charge is the most common.
 This charge, while the least severe, still carries up to twelve months imprisonment and a $1000 fine.
 Other charges, like felony battery or domestic violence battery by strangulation, are serious felonies that carry terms of imprisonment up to five years and fines of up to $5,000.